 I also travel with a razor, nail clippers, earbuds and plenty of band-aids!

 I always travel with an eye mask which I use on the plane and if a room that we are staying in isn’t perfectly dark, as well as ear plugs for obvious reasons.

 A tube of paw paw ointment is also never far from my carry on luggage or handbag.
 This magical little tube is perfect for blisters, dry lips/skin, sore spots and well pretty much everything!

 Travel insurance is SO important and honestly if you have enough money to travel, then you have enough money for travel insurance.
 In 99.9% of cases, most holidays go smoothly, however as I learned in Thailand a few years ago when I broke my ankle, sometimes things do go wrong.
 My insurance for six weeks in South East Asia cost me $180 AUD, which is a bargain considering my medical bills were in excess of $20,000!
 Fingers crossed, everything goes well on holidays but it is always worth getting travel insurance.

 We also ensure that we keep all medications and tablets in their original packets and boxes which are clearly labelled, including prescription medication.
 I also always carry it in our hand luggage and check online beforehand that there are no issues with those medications as some countries do not allow you to bring in certain medications.

 This sounds like A LOT of medications and toiletries but I prefer to be organised and whilst we don’t end up using a lot of the medications on my list, at some time in my travels – we have needed every single one of these items.
-Travelan has been a lifesaver since we found it a few years ago and I can’t see myself ever not taking it again when travelling, especially in countries where there are concerns that the food won’t agree too well with us.
+Hopefully our packing list of the medicines and toiletries will help you when packing for your adventures.

 Are there any other essentials you travel with?